 Resources for low income and temporary housing are available to people that were evicted or that are homeless.
 Receive a place to stay in counseling, job search assistance, and other support from the various non-profits.
 More on New Haven County transitional housing programs.

 A statewide imitative is also available for stopping homelessness.
 The money is limited, and will require tenants (or the homeless) to be close to (if not already) self-sufficient.
 There is second chance housing in New Haven County as well as landlords that work with bad credit tenants.
 It is an emergency service for senior citizens, the disabled, single mothers and low income families.
 It ca provide the following.

-Non-profits may offer money for housing expenses, including rent, heating or water bills.
+- Non-profits may offer money for housing expenses, including rent, heating or water bills.
 When a client needs a new place to live, additional funding may pay for a security deposit.
 All of this aid in New Haven County for preventing homelessness also uses case management.
 Click more details on homeless prevention in New Haven.

-Clothing closets provide free clothes, Christmas gifts, and other basic needs, such as school supplies.
+Free clothing closets and furniture banks provide free clothes, furniture, appliances Christmas gifts, and other basic needs, such as school supplies.
 Vouchers may be provided to the lowest income so they can shop for items they need.
 Another option in New Haven County are thrift stores, and these will sell items to the public.
 Other items may include furniture, household supplies such as small appliances, and personal hygiene items.
 Learn more on free clothes, furniture and school supplies in New Haven County.

 Government partner organizations - New Haven County has extensive information on local non-profit organizations and other agencies that are committed to helping the low income.
 They can provide assistance such as free health care, medications, emergency rental assistance, or food from pantries or government programs such as food stamps.
 More details on government aid in New Haven.

 Operation Fuel - This is another state of Connecticut program that is also offered in New Haven.
 Operation Fuel works with the locations and offices below, and together they offer a cash grant to help income eligible households in a crisis situation meet home energy expenses and pay their bills.

 Team, Inc. offers assistance in a crisis.
 A focus is on preventing evictions and homelessness.
 So the non-profit agency runs the rent and mortgage assistance programs.
 Based on need and funding, it offers assessment, financial assistance, and mediation services.
 This includes funds for paying rent and foreclosure prevention services.
 Address is 30 Elizabeth Street, Century Plaza, Derby, Connecticut 06418-1846, call (203) 736-5420.

 Women and Family Life Center will only support Guilford residents.
 Resources include emergency housing assistance from N2N grants, support groups referrals to free legal aid, assistance for new parents and babies, and much more.
 Get free diapers, cribs, infant formula or milk and maternity clothes too.
-They are located at 96 Fair Street.
+They are located at 96 Fair St, Guilford, CT 06437.
 Call (203) 458-6699.

 New Haven free Christmas and holiday assistance is distributed from organizations in local towns and cities.
-Non-profits like the Salvation Army or local churches offer help in the form of meals, food, groceries, toys, gifts, and more.
+Non-profits like the Salvation Army or local churches offer help in the form of meals, food, groceries, toys, Christmas gifts, and more.
 Seniors may also get home delivered meals.
 More information on free holiday help in New Haven.

 Independence Northwest - Center For Independent Living Of NW Connecticut provides 18-24 months of rent assistance for New Haven families with HIV/AIDs.
 Other assistance includes housing search assistance as well as no-wait list apartments.
 There is also advocacy, and limited financial assistance for security deposits, rent, and expenses involved in setting up households.
 Get information on government benefits and medical care.
 1183 New Haven Road, Naugatuck, Connecticut 06770-5033.
 Dial (203) 729-3299.

 Sistahood Life Support Services only offers support for women impacted by a divorce, even including now single mothers.
 Housing programs can include rent, mortgage payment, or security deposit fee assistance.
 They also offer free food and help in locating a permanent home or apartment to live in.
 Other assistance can be funds for paying utilities bills, home repairs, loans, or vouchers for basic needs.
-364 West Rock Avenue, New Haven, CT 06515. email@example.com.
+Address is 364 West Rock Avenue, New Haven, CT 06515.
+Email is email@example.com.
 Or find single mother rent help.

-Fish of Greater New Haven ((203) 503-0106) - This organization delivers a bag of nonperishable food and groceries year-round once per 30 days to New Haven or East Haven residents.
+Fish of Greater New Haven - This organization delivers a bag of nonperishable food and groceries year-round once per 30 days to New Haven or East Haven residents.
 There are groceries, paper goods and free products for people who are homebound or they deliver free food to New Haven residents in need who are without access to food pantries or soup kitchens.
 Location is 269 Peck St, New Haven, CT 06513.
 Phone: (203) 503-0107

 Immanuel Missionary Baptist Church Food Pantry and Soup Kitchen is a church sponsored emergency food pantry and soup kitchen for New Haven residents.
 Dial (203) 777-8744

 There are other places for free food or meals.
 If you need free food or meals and need help, a number of other food pantries operate in the area. there are also soup kitchens and government benefits to feed families with a low income or in poverty.
-Find a listing New Haven food banks.
+Find a listing free New Haven County food banks.

 Cornell Scott Hill Health Center - Dixwell Health Center offers community-based health care services to children, adults, and older adults regardless of ability to pay.
 There is help for people on Medicaid, free eye exams, dental care as well as other services.
 Medical and bills will be based on a sliding fee scale, and based on the patients income.
 Dial (203) 503-3420.
 Address is 226 Dixwell Ave, New Haven, CT 06511.

 Haven Free Clinic (dial (203) 314-9305) is a free clinic provides primary medical care, wellness education, and help with getting health insurance.
 Dental services, check ups, X-rays and other programs are offered by dentists or doctors.
 There may also be direct help paying medical bills.
 Learn about such options as finding medical bill errors.